errordeveloper/azure-linux/coreos/weave/README.md

 You can pass to it an optional parameter --weave-password.
 If not, it will use the default 'f00bar' password.

-This script will ssh into every instance, using information from the state file, create the /etc/weave.env file defining $WEAVE_LAUNCH_PASSWORD $WEAVE_LAUNCH_KNOW_NODES and $WEAVE_LAUNCH_DNS_ARGS environment variables.
+This script will ssh into every instance, using information from the state file, create the /etc/weave.env file defining $WEAVE_PASSWORD $WEAVE_PEERS and $WEAVEDNS_ADDR environment variables.
 By default it uses 10.10.1.1{i}/16 where i is the index number for the instance in the cluster.
 You can modify this in the script if needed.
 Then it will restart the weave service on each machine in the cluster: ```sudo systemctl restart weave.service```

 ./azure-coreos-weave pat-coreos-cloud-service